skibsthebear/tailbrain/README.md

 - This means your configurations will survive container restarts and updates.

 > **Important Note:** Paths to `docker-compose.yml` files must be accessible _from the context where the command relay executes them on the host_.
 Usually, these would be absolute paths on your host machine.

 ---

+## 🐳 Docker Container Management

+Beyond viewing, TailBrain offers several management features for your Docker containers directly from the UI:

+- **View Containers:** A responsive card-based view of all your Docker containers, showing key information like name, ID, image, status, ports, and connected networks.
+- **Lifecycle Actions:** Stop, kill, and restart containers with dedicated buttons.
+- **Inspect:** View container logs (with adjustable line count) and real-time stats (CPU, memory, network I/O, block I/O, PIDs).
+- **Network Management:**
+  - Each container card displays the networks it's currently connected to.
+  - A dropdown menu allows you to easily connect the container to any other available Docker network (excluding `host` and `null` drivers).
+  - You can also disconnect a container from a network (provided it's connected to more than one).
+- **Docker Networks Tab:** A dedicated tab to view all Docker networks, their drivers, scope, and creation date.
+You can also create new networks and delete existing ones (except for default networks like bridge, host, and none).

+> **Note:** All Docker management commands are executed via the [Host Command Relay](#📡-understanding-the-host-command-relay), ensuring secure interaction with your Docker daemon.

+---